traeblain/.comV2/content/blog/automated-blinds.md

 ## The Source

 You can do this too.
 It's not that hard.
-All the data you need is right here, you don't have to skip through my pains of working out the problems...you can just grab and go.
+All the data you need is right here, you can skip through my pains of working out the problems...just grab and go.
 I've decided to run things though a CC-BY-4.0 license.
 If you want to use it, just attribute the source.
 Also, let me know if you improve on the build...you probably can do massively better than my soldering for starters.

 - [Assembly Model Source Data][onshapedata] - OnShape
 - [Mount Block FDM Model][mntblock] (.stl)